 How much do accelerated nursing programs cost?

 The costs of accelerated programs vary too.
-On average, on-campus ABSN programs may cost around $40,000 to $45,000, while on-campus AMSN programs may cost around $70,000 to $80,000; California State University, Stanislaus, for example, offers a $40,000 ABSN program, while Northeastern University's AMSN program costs almost $78,000.
-Online programs can cost significantly less, as low as a third or even a quarter of the price; Sacred Heart University, for instance, offers an AMSN program for just $27,000, and some ABSN programs are available for as little as $17,000.
+Tuition for programs that we researched cost anywhere between $40,000 and $80,000 in total.
+California State University, Stanislaus, for example, offers a $40,000 ABSN program, while Northeastern University's AMSN program costs more than $79,000.
+Online programs can cost significantly less.
 Bear in mind that, with an online program, resources such as on-campus facilities and equipment and face-to-face communities may not be available to you.

-You may be pleased to hear that financial aid is available to ABSN and AMSN students, though it is limited.
+You may be pleased to hear that financial aid may be available to qualified ABSN and AMSN students, though it is limited.
 Some schools offer scholarships, and some practices work with schools to provide tuition repayments.
-As the demand for nurses increases, more financial incentives, including government funding, will likely become available.

 What can you gain from an accelerated nursing program?